devesh0099/IntegrityWatch/README.md

 integritywatch
 ```

-This runs all engines—VM, Remote Access, and Browser—and prints a summary.
+This runs all engines VM, Remote Access, and Browser and prints a summary.

 * **PASS (Green)**: System is clean.
 * **FLAG (Yellow)**: Suspicious artifacts found (e.g., suspicious website or extension is allowed), but can also be a false positive.